tobiasbriones/blog/swe/dev/java/javafx/drawing/productivity/building-slides-from-screenshots-app-in-javafx/index.md

     OOP), while in fact, **we always need good ol' math and engineering**, so AI (capitalism, OOP, etc.) is just one small part of a system

+Among the graphic rendering of the slide, they're all about JavaFX `Node`s like `Shape`s and normal GUI views.
+For backgrounds, a `Rectangle` shape is good.
+For the code chunks they're `Text` nodes in a `TextFlow` parent.

+We can get to build an IDE with these APIs.
+I didn't need to use a lower-level `Canvas`.
+It was enough with JavaFX nodes, which shows how JavaFX is a powerful platform for engineering applications.

 This way, the code snippet type of slide was left implemented as a beautiful page of custom-styled code with captions which is another big step for me to get more automation of content.